TeresaWehmeier/bikesharing/README.md

 1. Most frequent bike ride times are between 7 and 9 am. and 5 and 7 pm.
 2. Highest usage is Monday through Friday for all users.
 3. Filter on customer user types, and customers have a higher use on weekends between 11 am. and 6 pm.
-4. Thursdays are between 5 pm. and 7 pm. has the highest bike rides for the week.
+4. Thursdays between 5 pm. and 7 pm. has the highest bike rides for the week.
 5. Wednesday has very low ride usage compared to the rest of the work week.

 #### The number of bike trips for all riders by gender for each hour of each day of the week